Ryan C. Bundy: 2018 Nevada election

 In 2018, Bundy ran for Governor of Nevada as an Independent Candidate.
 Throughout the course of the race he raised $37,000.
 Most of these donations came from out of state and $24,000 of it was from in-kind donations.
 His father Cliven reportedly did not donate to his campaign.
 He ran his campaign based on a strict interpretation of the Constitution, support for state sovereignty, and vehement opposition to public lands.
 Bundy, like his father, believes that the federal government has no authority to own and manage the public land in the West, harkening back to the beliefs of the Sagebrush Rebellion in the late twentieth century.
 The general election was held on November 6, 2018 and Bundy received 13,891 votes out of 971,799 for a total of 1.9% of the electorate.
-He came in third place behind Adam Laxalt and current Governor Steve Sisolak.
+He came in third place behind Adam Laxalt and Governor-elect Steve Sisolak.